 BSc (Hons) Sport and Exercise Therapy

-Help athletes stay at the top of their game with this SST-accredited degree.
-Learn from clinically active staff and gain hands-on, real-world experience with placements at professional sports clubs.
+Help patients back to optimal levels of fitness with this SST-accredited degree.
+Learn from clinically active staff and gain real-world experience with placements in a range of settings.

 BSc (Hons) Health, Nutrition and Exercise Science